arrow-kt/arrow-website/content/docs/learn/resilience/circuitbreaker.md

 :::

-Then we wrap every call to the service that may potentially fail with [`protectOrThrow`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-circuit-breaker/protect-or-throw.html) or [`protectEither`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-circuit-breaker/protect-either.html), depending on how we want this error to be communicated back.
+Then we wrap every call to the service that may potentially fail with [`protectOrThrow`](https://arrow-kt.github.io/arrow/arrow-resilience/arrow.resilience/-circuit-breaker/protect-or-throw.html) or [`protectEither`](https://arrow-kt.github.io/arrow/arrow-resilience/arrow.resilience/-circuit-breaker/protect-either.html), depending on how we want this error to be communicated back.
 If the error arises, the internal state of the circuit breaker also changes.

 <!--- INCLUDE
 import arrow.core.Either
-import arrow.fx.resilience.CircuitBreaker
+import arrow.resilience.CircuitBreaker
-import arrow.fx.resilience.CircuitBreaker.OpeningStrategy
+import arrow.resilience.CircuitBreaker.OpeningStrategy
 import kotlin.time.Duration.Companion.seconds
 import kotlin.time.ExperimentalTime
 import kotlinx.coroutines.delay